kry0sc0pic/nyx/README.md

     - `$truth` or `$t` for truth questions
     - `$dare` or `$d` for dare questions
     - `$never` or `$n` for never have I ever questions
+- Image Manipulation
+    - `$wanted` get your avatar on a wanted poster